1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

-Incomplete forms could delay the posting of the Alert.
-See IRM 1.11.8.9, Time Frames for Posting to SERP.
+Incomplete forms could delay the posting of the alert.
+See IRM 1.11.8.9.2, Time Frames for Posting to SERP.

-15. When all inputs have been validated a warning box will display stating; “Submission will be posted within 48 hours; Are you sure you want to submit the form?”
-If you click 'OK':
+16. When all inputs are validated a warning box displays stating, "Submission will be posted within 48 hours; Are you sure you want to submit the form?"
+If you click 'OK' the system:

-• The temporary tracking number is removed and the record is assigned the posting number.
+• Removes the temporary tracking number and assigns the record the posting number.

-• The record is moved to your list of SUBMITTED records on the MY INPUTS page.
+• Moves the record to your list of SUBMITTED records on the MY INPUTS page.

-• The record and any attachments are submitted to the database for SERP to process and post to the Website.
+• Submits the record and any attachments to the database for SERP to process and post to the website.

-16. If you click 'Cancel' a message will display, “The form will remain under My Inputs as Active”, click ‘OK’ and you are returned to your ‘Saved’ form.
+17. The 'Cancel' button displays "The form will remain under My Inputs as Active" , click ‘OK’ and the system returns you to your ‘Saved’ form.

 SERP Alerts with Disaster Criteria

 1. All SERP Alerts with disaster criteria must be coordinated with the Disaster Program Office to prevent duplication and assure consistency.
+Employees issuing SERP Alerts with disaster criteria must contact the Disaster Program Office analyst listed on the Disaster Assistance and Emergency Relief Staff website.
 Disaster criteria may include one or more of the following words:

 • Disaster